 The primary background contributions to occultation observations made on the sunlit limb of the Earth arise from atmospheric emission that enters the silt while it remains motionless during the occultation.
 Figure 4-8 illustrates the geometry for a western-limb occultation observation (star set) where the spectral dimension of the L1B files that comprise the occultation (total of 5) are summed to produce an image of total spectral counts (intensity values in the image) that is a function of time with 0.1 sec intervals (x axis) and 33 L1B spatial pixels (y axis).

-Figure 4-8 Occultation background subtraction algorithm.
 The image is total spectral counts as a function of time for a total of 300 seconds and of L1B row.